romaintrovallet/tutorials/ZEPHYR_UART_DFU.md

 - Use of NCS for VSCode app
 - The TF-M mode (could not make it work with Vanilla Zephyr)
-- Custom keys (another Markdown is in the works)
+- Custom keys (another Markdown is available)
-- Thingy91 development (could not make it work with Vanilla Zephyr)
+- Thingy91 as a target (could not make it work with Vanilla Zephyr)
 - Only made for Windows users

 Before starting this tutorial, it is recommended to read the following links: